bschwartz10/nist-web-boilerplate/README.md

         2. AT LEAST 64 character maximum
         3. Allow all ASCII characters and spaces (unicode optional)
         4. Not be a common password(pw.txt contains common passwords)
 * Test a password by typing it into the "Password" input field and clicking "Check".
-A message will come up either saying the password is valid or a error message explaining why it is invalid.
+A message will appear either saying the password is valid or an error explaining why it is invalid.

 ## Setup
 * To set up a local copy of this project, perform the following: